DataDog/system-tests/docs/edit/add-new-test.md

     def test_feature_detail(self):
         assert my_var + 1 == 2
 ```

-If this is an end-to-end test, you'll need to build the images at least once, so if you haven't yet, run the `build` command.
-After the first build, you can just re-run the tests using the `run` command.

-- build: `build.sh <library_name> [options...]`, see [build documentation](../execute/build.md) for more info
-- run: `./run.sh tests/test_some_feature.py::Test_Feature::test_feature_detail`, see [run documentation](../execute/run.md) for more info

-If this is a parametric test, you can simply re-run the test using the [parametric commands]([url](https://github.com/DataDog/system-tests/blob/main/docs/scenarios/parametric.md#running-the-tests)).

 The weblog apps are responsible for generating instrumentation.
 Your test should send a request to the [weblog](../edit/weblog.md) and inspect the response.
 There are various endpoints on weblogs for performing dedicated behaviors (e.g, starting a span, etc).
 When writing a new test, you might use one of the existing endpoints or create a new one if needed.
 To validate the response from the weblog, you can use an interface validator: